OfficeDev/Office-Samples/Word-HelloWorld-TaskPane-JS/RUN_WITH_EXTENSION.md

 # Run the add-in with Office Add-ins Development Kit extension
 We recommend you try this sample by using the [Office Add-ins Development Kit](https://marketplace.visualstudio.com/items?itemName=msoffice.microsoft-office-add-in-debugger).
-The Office Add-ins Development Kit is an end-to end developer tool for building Office Add-ins.
+The Office Add-ins Development Kit is an end-to-end developer tool for building Office Add-ins.
 It helps create, run, and debug an Office Add-in.

 1. **Open the Office Add-ins Development Kit**